 What happens after a public review?

-The CBHCC decides which changes will be published in the next edition of the National Model Codes based on the recommendations of the code development committees.
+The CBHCC decides which changes would be published in the next editions of the National Model Codes based on the recommendations of the code development committees.

 View archived public reviews